Project-MONAI/monai-deploy-app-sdk/tools/pipeline-generator/docs/design.md

 - The tool does not convert input formats given that each model may expect a different type of input
 - The tool does not convert output formats given that each model may output a different type of result
+- The tool supports only torchscript (ts) models

 ## **Scope**